 Welcome aboard the triple-deck, 96’, cruising yacht, Pacifica.
 The Bar will be open for snorkelers in modest amounts.
 Mimosas, Bloody Mary’s, Beer, Margaritas, sodas, bottled water, coffee, etc., are all available at no charge.
 Scuba divers must refrain from alcohol until finished with their dives.
 There are multiple lay-out areas on Pacifica, and numerous places to relax and enjoy the incredible views as you begin your cruise.

-A nautical narration tour along the entire Malecon of La Paz.
-Your guide will point out the history of La Paz through the sculptures that line the beach walk.
+A nautical narration tour as we head out towards La Reina reef.
 Breakfast will be served, followed by a main salon video, lecture, and Q&A, on the amazing sea life of the local area, given by our marine biologist.

 Once clear of the channel, crew will rig sports fishing rods with lures for the trip out to the reef.
 Land a legal, edible fish, and we will turn it over to the chef for preparation as ceviche, fish tacos, or fillets.